mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 9/JTAS_-_Volume_9_May24.md

 make the idea unthinkable.
 However, their years together have developed a deep bond between them, despite the fact that neither would admit it.
-She will unhesitatingly sacrifice her life for him but he would also probably return the favour without even consciously realising what he was doing.
+She will unhesitatingly sacrifice her life for him but he would also probably return the favor without even consciously realising what he was doing.

 **‘THURSDAY’ ALENA DRAKOVI‘THURSDAY’ ALENA DRAKOVI**